-GDP and its largest component, consumption, have the smallest prediction errors among real variable forecasts, with absolute percentage deviations of less than 1 and 2 percent on average, respectively, for static and dynamic simulations (Table 3).
-Investment forecasts, on the other hand, have the largest deviations from historical values, followed by exports and imports, with
+GDP and its largest component, consumption, have the smallest prediction errors among real variable forecasts, with absolute percentage deviations of less than 1 and 2 percent on average for static and dynamic simulations, respectively (Table 3).
+Meanwhile, investment forecasts have the largest deviations from historical values, followed by exports and imports, with MAPEs of above 2 percent in all simulations.
+However, NRSMEs are generally low for real variables, at far below 1 for both static and dynamic forecasts.

-&lt;sup>29 Static predictions are naturally more precise than dynamic predictions, as forecast errors do not cumulate across periods.
+$^{29}$ Static predictions are naturally more precise than dynamic predictions, as forecast errors do not cumulate across periods.